levimccormick/FreeQuest/core-rulebooks/players.md

 ### Attack

-A hero may attack any enemy that it is **adjacent** to.
+A hero may attack any enemy that is **adjacent** and **visible**.
 Heroes may not attack diagonally, unless allowed by equipment or special abilities.
 To make an attack, the hero rolls a number of dice equal to the attack value.
 The defending enemy rolls the number of dice their defense value.
 Compare the results of the dice pools.
 Each pool discards duplicates on a one-for-one basis.
 The defender's highest remaining die becomes the target of the attacker.
 Count all the attacker's dice that equal or exceed the target number.
 This is the damage the enemy suffers.
 If no dice exceed the roll, the attack fails.
 If no dice remain for the defender, count all the attacker's dice as damage.

 >The barbarian attacks a goblin using his battle axe (4).
 He rolls 4,3,3,1.
 The goblin rolls his defense (2): 4,2.
 Each combatant discards a 4.
 The defender is left with a 2, making that the target for the attack.
 The two 3s count as 2 damage to the goblin.